maxiH137/master-thesis/README.md

 3. Install breaching (if not installed by requirements.txt)
 4. Change breaching files with the breaching files from this repository
 5. Set up WEAR and Wetlab dataset
+6. Create checkpoints of DeepConvLSTM and TinyHAR with the TAL repository.
+Include them in folder "saved_models".

 ## Experiments